muses-code-js/express-workshop-2/_steps/step04.md

   - term: HTTP Request Methods
     define: |
       A request method is a hint to the server from the client about the expected type of response.
-There are nine different methods, the most commonly used are GET and POST.
+There are nine different methods but the most commonly used are GET and POST.

       <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods>